JSchaefer21/crud_test/README.md

 ## Start JSON server

-This projects use JSON-server as a backend and stores the data into a JSON local file, to start the server use:
+This projects use JSON-server as a backend and stores the data into a JSON local file, to start the server use

 ```bash
 yarn start:server